Pickletronics/PickleballSwingTracker/README.md

 - lib: will house any libraries that we include in our project.
 - src: houses the source code for SPI, UART, threads, the LSM6DSL, our main.c, and will house any future source code.
 - test: will include any testing files we create.

-Known Bugs:
-- There are currently no known bugs.
-We do get a watchdog warning that we are looking into, but SPI, UART, and threading are operating as expected to our knowledge.